2lindell/advent/docs/source.txt

 [ccr]A note is scenery in In_Debris_Room.
 "The note says 'MAGIC WORD XYZZY'."

-[O5]A black rod is a thing in In_Debris_Room with printed name "black rod" and description [ccr]"It's a three foot black rod with a rusty star on an end.".
+[O5]A black rod is a thing in In_Debris_Room with description [ccr]"It's a three foot black rod with a rusty star on an end.".
 [D0]"A three foot black rod with a rusty star on an end lies nearby."
 Understand "star/rusty/three/foot/iron" as the black rod.
 After waving the black rod when the location contains the fissure:
 	if Cave Closing is happening: